anoopdixith/TheConstitutionOfIndia/README.md

 # TheConstitutionOfIndia
 Repository for the Constitution of India.

-READ THIS BEFORE CHECKING THE REPOSITORY.
+PLEASE READ THIS BEFORE CHECKING THE REPOSITORY.

 Following a discussion on /r/india, ported the Constitution of India and all of its Amendments onto Git and have hosted on GitHub.